German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 • Try to avoid canned, prepared, fried, and microwaved food.

-Ask to see the renal dietitian for an alkaline diet calibrated specifically for you.
+Ask to see the renal dietitian for a PKD Diet that is alkaline, low salt, neutral protein calibrated specifically for you.
 An alkaline vegan diet that avoids all animal proteins (ground meats, dairy, egg whites, milk, cheese, beef, pork, chicken), soy proteins, yeast, alcohol, concentrated sugars seems to make us feel better.
 Fruits and Vegetables to avoid: salted foods, tomato, potato, eggplant, peppers, celery, star fruit, strawberries, plums, prunes, soy, margarine, crisco, potato chips and peanuts.
-While kidney functioning is still excellent, dietary things that help PKD are high potassium foods; plant based diets with an emphasis on raw fruits and vegetables; whole food starches such as corn on the cob, sweet potatoes, rutabagas, turnips, winter squash.
-Include a few selected pre-soaked grains (spelt, quinoa, rye, oats, kasha, brown rice) and pre-soaked nuts (almond, coconut, chestnut).
+While kidney functioning is still excellent, dietary things that help PKD are also high potassium foods; plant based diets with an emphasis on raw fruits and vegetables; whole food starches such as corn on the cob, sweet potatoes, rutabagas, turnips, winter squash.
+Include a few selected pre-soaked grains (spelt, quinoa, rye, oats, Kashi, brown rice) and pre-soaked nuts (almond, coconut, chestnut).
 Enjoy plenty of leafy greens, broccoli, radish, and below ground root crops.
 Soak all beans, legumes, grains, seeds and nuts before eating.
 This lowers their phytic acid content, making these foods more digestible and alkaline.
+Salt intake and cholesterol levels are two things that we can alter.
+These are two things which will alter the outcome of PKD, according to the CRISP study.

 Acorn squash